-Join us for "Cultural Influences in Architecture", a panel discussion featuring some of the leading industry professionals who will explore how they bring their own cultural references and design philosophies to projects that impact the spaces they create resulting in unique solutions for each project.
-The conversation will further discuss how clients respond to this approach.
+Join us for "Cultural Influences in Architecture", a panel discussion featuring some of the leading industry professionals who will explore how they bring their own cultural references and design philosophies to projects that impact the spaces they create and how clients respond to this approach.
 Moderated by Mary Jo Bowling, San Francisco Home Editor, Luxe Interiors + Design Magazine.

 Advance online registration closes two hours before event time; on-site tickets sales upon availability.

 - 6:00 PM: Doors open / registration

 Cocktail reception to follow.